Parnswir/tie/sample/04 - Collision and pathfinding/README.md

 ![many secret, so much wow](animation2.gif)

-It is interesting to not, that collision will also impact keyboard-induced movement.
+It is interesting to note, that collision will also impact keyboard-induced movement.
 The player will not move into an obstacle, even if it gets the direct command.

 Another use case for pathfinding is in automatic actions (and events, as we will see [later](../06%20-%20Simple%20actions)).
 Let's build a button that resets the player to the start position: